benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/README.md

 Supported components include the following:

-- `Kalman Motion`: Kalman filter for motion based use-cases that leverage sensors such as a gyroscope and/or accelorometer.
+- `Kalman Motion`: Kalman filter for motion based use-cases that leverage sensors such as a gyroscope and/or accelerometer.
-- `Sensirion Gas Index Algorithm`: A gas index algorithm for Sensirion air quality sensors.
+- `Sensirion Gas Index Algorithm`: A gas index algorithm for the Sensirion air quality sensors.
 This code base is maintained by Sensirion.
 - `Pressure Tendency`: A pressure tendency algorithm that monitors if pressure is rising, falling, or steady over the past 3-hours.
 - `Scalar Trend`: A scalar trend algorithm that monitors if a scalar variable is rising, falling, or steady over the past hour.